 - a.
-There are specific recommendations contained in recent (within five years or at the discretion of the school administration) psycho-educational testing by a licensed psychologist, or (within one year) psychiatric testing by a licensed psychiatrist. - b.
-English is a second language - c.
-Documented medical leave (See Medical Leave of Absence.)
+There are specific recommendations contained in recent (within three years or at the discretion of the school administration) psycho-educational testing by a licensed psychologist, or (within one year) psychiatric testing by a licensed psychiatrist. - b.
+English is a second language. - c.
+Documented medical leave (see medical leave policy)